 New Technologies in Education.

-World musics; Spanish (including flamenco) and Latin-American folk, South East Asian, North Indian Classical
+World musics; Spanish (including flamenco) and Latin-American folk, Chinese Orchestras, South East Asian, North Indian Classical

 SERGIO CAMACHO FERNÁNDEZ, 2017.
-La zarzuela es cosa de Franco: consideraciones sociales e identitarias en la difusión de la zarzuela en el siglo XXI.
-In: JOSÉ ROMERA CASTILLO, ed., Teatro y Marginalismos por Sexo, Raza e Ideología en los inicios del siglo XXI Verbum.
-(In Press.)
+Is zarzuela Francoist?: Identity and social issues on the dissemination of Zarzuela in the 21st century.
+In: JOSÉ ROMERA CASTILLO, ed., Teatro y Marginalismo(s) por Sexo, Raza e Ideología en los inicios del siglo XXI Verbum.
+492-504

 SERGIO CAMACHO FERNÁNDEZ, 2016.
 Vigencia de la zarzuela como género de creación contemporánea.
 In: JOSÉ ROMERA CASTILLO, FRANCISCO GUTIÉRREZ CARBAJO and RAQUEL GARCÍA PASCUAL, eds., Teatro y Música en los inicios del siglo XXI Verbum.
 471-485